SarahValda/steiermark-quiz/README.md

 ## Features

 - **Thematic Modules**: These modules cover a range of subjects including history, geography, culture, and notable personalities, each offering comprehensive educational content.
-- **Interactive Timelines**: These tools allow users to sequence historical events, enhancing their understanding of significant milestones.
+- **Interactive Timeline**: These tools allow users to sequence historical events, enhancing their understanding of significant milestones.
 - **Interactive Map**: This feature enables users to explore the culinary treasures of Styria, highlighting regional specialties and their origins.
 - **Memory Game**: This game tests users' memory and enhances their knowledge of notable personalities associated with Styria through engaging, interactive gameplay.
 - **Geographical Features Image Quiz**: Users can test their knowledge of Styria’s geographical landmarks through an engaging image quiz that challenges them to identify these locations.